particle-iot/docs/src/content/integrations/org-integrations.md

 The configuration for creating an integration is the same as a product integration, except for the additional field **Product(s) where the integration will execute**.
 This is how you configure which product or products the integration will be used for.

 You can create a org integration that is only used for one product if you anticipate that you might be adding more product for other devices later.
-There is no wildcard, however, you must explicitly select all products.
+There is no wildcard; you must explicitly select all products you want the integration to be used for.

 ![](/assets/images/integrations/org-create-integration.png)

 ## Viewing an org integration

 The fields for viewing an integration are nearly the same a product integration, however you will see a banner at the top so you can easily see that this is a shared (organization) integration.
-Additionally, both an aggregate history, as well as a per-product history, will be shown in the view integration page.
+Additionally, both an aggregate history across all products, as well as a per-product history, will be shown in the view integration page.

 ![](/assets/images/integrations/org-view-integration.png)